 Two Payment Plans I & II

 Plan I: One Thousand, Four Hundred Eighty-One Dollars ($1,481.00) paid in full before class begins.

-Plan II: Down payment of Three Hundred Fifty Dollars ($350.00) before class begins and five (5) payments of Two Hundred Nine Dollars and Twenty Cent ($209.20) due on Thursday of each week.
+Plan II: Down payment of Four Hundred Thirty Five Dollars ($435.00) before class begins and five (5) payments of Two Hundred Nine Dollars and Twenty Cent ($209.20) due on Thursday of each week.
 1st payment due the first week of class.

 (All payments will are required to be paid in cash, money order or credit card.)

 For students who choose Payment Plan II, all payments must be made in full on the due date (Thursday) prior to the first day of clinical rotation.
 Certificate of completion will not be given and the student will not be scheduled for the Certification Exam until all payments are made in full.
 Certification exam will be scheduled within 10 days of program completion and on receipt of certification of completion from Heritage Health Career Center, Inc. Re-testing fees and test rescheduling are the student’s responsibility.